amittkSharma/extended-datetimepicker/README.md

 # Angular Material DateTimePicker

-Originally designed for Bootstrap Material, this has been modified to work with [Angular Material](https://material.angularjs.org/).
-This is an Android style date-time picker for Angular Material.
-Some added features include:
+An Angular Material based, an Android style date-time picker.
+Some basic functionalities are:

 - Double click to select date or time
 - Swipe left to go to next month or Swipe right to go to previous month.